Robertson Group: History

 During 1998, having deciding to pursue further PFI work due to the favourable margins offered, Robertson Group established its own facilities management operation.
 It would successfully secure several such arrangements; the resulting construction work from the PFI projects made up a considerable proportion of the overall business' growth through the 2000s, which was particularly strong, although this trend would not last as the PFI model fell out of political favour around 2010.
 The company reported built 63 schools, 11 hospitals, and several housing projects across England under the PFI model.

 The 2008 financial crisis and the Great Recession were challenging for Robertson Group.
 In general, Banks abruptly became less keen to lend money to construction companies, and the business was no exception.
 In light of this, Robertson Group decided to change its finance model and sell off several investments that it had made, including in the PFI sector.
 Nevertheless, the company continued to pursue geographical expansion.

 By 2016, Robertson Group reportedly employed 1,800 people (over 700 of these staff were employed in its facilities management operation alone) and recorded a turnover of roughly £300 million.
 Two years later, the company underwent restructuring, which included the spinning off of its housebuilding businesses.
 In late 2018, year-on-year turnover rose by roughly one third, from £565.4 million to £752.4 million, which was largely attributed to several major projects undertaken by the firm.

+In 2018, Robertson had expanded to 3,000 employees and constructed the £140m Macallan Distillery and Visitor Experience, which won Project of the Year (over £50m) at The Construction News Awards the following year.
+In 2019 the company achieved Carbon Neutral Status.

-Founder Bill Robertson, who had long served as the company's chief executive officer (CEO), stood down during the late 2010s.
+Founder Bill Robertson stood down as the company's chief executive officer (CEO), in the late 2010s.
 During January 2020, Elliot Robertson was appointed as the company's CEO.
+In the 2023 New Year Honours, Bill Robertson received a knighthood for services to the construction industry and to charity in Scotland.